Fixed points of the renormalisation group running of quark and fermion mixing matrices in the Standard Model and beyond

 There are eighteen parameters in $Y_{\bar a b}$ and $Y'_{\bar a b}$ but, as is well known, these are not all physical.
 The Weyl fermions $\Psi_L$ and $\Psi_R$ can be rotated by two different $U(3)$ transformations in generation space, to bring $Y_{\bar a b}$ to real diagonal form, with just three Yukawa couplings; a further eight parameters can be removed from $Y'_{\bar a b}$ with a further $SU(3)$ transformation on $\Psi'_R$, leaving 10 parameters in $Y'_{\bar a b}$.
 But we are still free to perform individual $U(1)$ phases transformations on the three generations in $\Psi_L$ (compensating with phases transformation on $\Psi_R$ to keep $Y_{\bar a b}$ real) to remove another three parameters from $Y'_{\bar a b}$, leaving seven parameters in $Y'_{\bar a b}$: three real Yukawa couplings and the four mixing parameters of the CKM (or PMNS) matrix.

 The 1-loop running of the Yukawa matrices $Y$ and $Y'$ can be determined by standard techniques; the Feynman diagrams that contribute are shown in appendix \ref{app:Feynman}.
-Using dimensional regularisation, with $t=\ln \mu$, the massless running is (see \textit{e.g.} \cite{Ramond}),
+Using dimensional regularisation, with $t=\ln \mu$, the massless running is \cite{Babu},